 - Speed regulation of DC motor in this Ward Leonard system is very good.

 - The system is very costly because two extra machines (motor-generator set) are required.

-- Overall efficiency of the system is not sufficient especially it is lightly loaded.
+- Overall efficiency of the system is not sufficient especially if it is lightly loaded.

 Application of Ward Leonard System

 This Ward Leonard method of speed control system is used where a very wide and very sensitive speed control is of a DC motor in both the direction of rotation is required.
-This speed control system is mainly used in colliery winders, cranes, electric excavators, mine hoists, elevators, steel rolling mills and paper machines etc.
+This speed control system is mainly used in colliery winders, cranes, electric excavators, mine hoists, elevators, steel rolling mills, paper machines, diesel-locomotives, etc.